Simeon Seth

 Symeon Seth (c.
 1035 – c.
-1110) was a Byzantine scientist, translator and official under Emperor Michael VII Doukas.
-He is often said to have been Jewish, but there is no evidence of this.
-He wrote four original works in Greek and translated one from Arabic.
+1110) was a Byzantine scientist, translator, and official under Emperor Michael VII Doukas.
+He is often said to have been Jewish, but there is no evidence for this.
+Either of Jewish background, or Jacobite, or Nestorian, or a Rūm, Symeon was definitely a non-Muslim Syrian.
+He wrote four original works in Greek and translated one from Arabic, and offered early proofs that the Earth was round.

 Life

 Symeon was originally from Antioch.
 His second name, gives as Seth (Σήθ) or Sethi (Σήθι), may be a patronymic (indicating his father was named Seth) but is more probably a family name.
 The manuscripts of his works describe him as a philosopher and give him the titles magistros and vestes.
 These titles were losing their significance in Byzantium at the time; they tend to indicate an official of middling rank.

 During the reign of Isaac I Komnenos, Symeon witnessed a total solar eclipse in Egypt on either 23 February 1058 or 15 February 1059.
 Probably he moved to Constantinople around 1071.
 There he sought the patronage of Michael VII and entered into literary competition with fellow polymath Michael Psellos.

 According to the Alexiad (c.1148), the Emperor Alexios I Komnenos asked Symeon to translate the Arabic fable collection Kalīlah wa Dimnah into Greek.
 The Alexiad describes him as a mathematician and astrologer capable of predicting the future through calculations.
 He supposedly predicted the death of Robert Guiscard (17 July 1085).
 For a time he fell out of imperial favour and was imprisoned in Raidestos.

 Around 1112, Symeon appears to have sold a gospel book bound between wood covers to the monastery founded by Michael Attaleiates in Constantinople.
 He probably died not long after.
 No letters written by or to Symeon survive.
 Nor is there evidence that he ever practiced medicine, as commonly stated.